 Another rule of thumb to check when tying more thorough knots such as the Full Windsor is to ensure that there is not much of the skinny end of the tie left below your neck.
 If there seems to be a significant amount (i.e it is reaching your third or fourth shirt button) readjust the tie so that there is more of the wider end hanging down to tie your knot with.

 Sometimes, getting this right will still not do justice.
-If you are a taller man standing at over 6’1 or 6’2, you will be better off purchasing longer length ties in the market that will enable you to tie a Half or Full Windsor without the skinny end of your tie hanging loose and awkwardly for the remainder of your day / evening.
+If you are a taller man standing at over 6’1 or 6’2, you will be better off purchasing longer length ties in the market that will enable you to tie a Half or Full Windsor without the skinny end of your tie hanging loose and awkwardly for the remainder of your day/evening.
 Proper tie length is everything.

 Feel free to check out some of our favorite ties here at The Dark Knot.
-For taller men, we have extra long length ties for every pattern that we sell online, so that you never leave the house without adequate necktie length!
+For taller men, we have extra long length ties for every pattern that we sell online, ensuring that you never have to leave the house without adequate necktie length!